-GILTI - 'Made in America' for European Tax: Unilateral Measures, Excess Profits & the International Tax Competition Game
+GILTI: 'Made in America' for European Tax: Cooperative Unilateral Measures in the International Tax Competition Game

 Date Written: October 25, 2018